dschalk/monads-for-functional-javascript/README.md

   };

 ```
-The clicked number is removed from pMnums and added to mM3 in the numClickAction$ stream.
-If two numbers and an operator have been selected, numClickAction$ and opClickAction$ call updateCalc, giving it the two member array (which is held in mM3) of selected numbers and the selected operator.
-After each roll, mM8 is given the value 0 so get(mM8) != 0 means an operator has been selected. updateCalc calls calc on the numbers and operater given to it by numCalcAction$ or opCalcAction$, giving the value to a variable named "result".
+updateCalc calls calc on the numbers and operater given to it by numCalcAction$ or opCalcAction$, giving the value to a variable named "result".
 If the value of result is 18 or 20, the resulting score is checked to see if it should be augmented by five and then score(scor) is called, providing the new score to the function score(). score() performs some more tests and calls for a new roll with the values of score and goals it has determined depending on whether or not there is a score and, if so, a winner.
 MonadSet

 The list of online group members at the bottom of the scoreboard is very responsive to change.
 When someone joins the group, changes to a different group, or closes a browser session, a message prefixed by NN#$42 goes out from the server providing group members with the updated list of group members.
 MonadSet acts upon messages prefixed by NN#$42.
 Here are the definitions of MonadSet and the MonadSet instance sMplayers